Hanish Islands: History

 The Ottoman Empire exercised claim over the Hanish archipelago until its dissolution following World War I, after which the sovereignty and political status of the islands were left indeterminate by the 1923 Treaty of Lausanne.
 Italy exercised loose control over the fishermen frequenting the archipelago through its geographical proximity to Italian Eritrea, until the country's occupation by the British in 1915 to "forestall the Italians".

-In 1938 Italy and the United Kingdom signed the Anglo-Italian Agreement Regarding Certain Areas in the Middle East, which left the issue unresolved with both parties agreeing not to exercise sovereignty over the islands outside of the stationing of agreed officials.
+In 1938, Italy and the United Kingdom signed the Anglo-Italian Agreement regarding certain areas in the Middle East, which left the issue unresolved with both parties agreeing not to exercise sovereignty over the islands outside of the stationing of agreed officials.

-In 1962 the United Kingdom signed an international treaty affirming its continued maintenance of lighthouses on the archipelago, first established in the 1938 treaty, although this treaty was not signed by Ethiopia or North Yemen.
+In 1962, the United Kingdom signed an international treaty affirming its continued maintenance of lighthouses on the archipelago, first established in the 1938 treaty, although this treaty was not signed by Ethiopia or North Yemen.
 Responsibility for the lighthouses was turned over to Yemen in 1989.

 Eritrean independence groups used the archipelago, particularly Zuqar Island, as a base for attacks on Ethiopian military interests, leading to the Ethiopian desire for control over the archipelago.

-Eritrea succeeded in gaining its independence in 1991, and subsequently began attempts to negotiate and exercise sovereignty over the archipelago, particularly Great Anish.
-The breakdown of peaceful negotiations with Yemen in 1995 resulted in the Hanish Islands conflict, a territorial war that would last two years.
-In 1998, both countries agreed to accept arbitration, after which the Permanent Court of Arbitration determined that the archipelago belonged to Yemen, only granting several small islands and islets to Eritrean sovereignty.
-The conflict ultimately claimed the lives of 4-15 Yemenis and twelve Eritreans.
+In 1991, Eritrea succeeded in gaining its independence, and began attempts to negotiate and exercise sovereignty over the archipelago, particularly Great Anish.
+In 1995, the breakdown of peaceful negotiations with Yemen resulted in the Hanish Islands conflict, a territorial war that lasted two years.
+In 1998, both countries agreed to accept arbitration, after which the Permanent Court of Arbitration determined that the archipelago belonged to Yemen, granting several small islands and islets to Eritrean sovereignty.
+The conflict ultimately claimed the lives of 4 to 15 Yemenis and 12 Eritreans.

-The archipelago would become the scene of intense fighting during the 2015 Yemeni Civil War, when forces loyal to former president Ali Abdullah Saleh and Houthi insurgents on one side fought against forces loyal to acting president Abd Rabbuh Mansur Hadi, backed by Gulf Arab coalition forces, on the other.
+The archipelago became the scene of intense fighting during the Yemeni civil war, when forces loyal to former president Ali Abdullah Saleh and Houthi insurgents fought against forces loyal to acting president Abd Rabbuh Mansur Hadi, backed by Gulf Arab coalition forces.
+Having previously been under the control of the pro-PLC Yemeni National Resistance, the islands were captured by the Houthis on 11 September 2026.